Belfry of Bruges: Bells

 The bells in the tower regulated the lives of the city dwellers, announcing the time, fire alarms, work hours, and a variety of social, political, and religious events.
-Eventually a mechanism ensured the regular sounding of certain bells, for example indicating the hour.
+Eventually, a mechanism ensured the regular sounding of certain bells, for example indicating the hour.

-In the 16th century the tower received a carillon, allowing the bells to be played by means of a hand keyboard.
+In the 16th century, the tower received a carillon, allowing the bells to be played by means of a hand keyboard.
 Starting from 1604, the annual accounts record the employment of a carillonneur to play songs during Sundays, holidays and market days.

-In 1675 the carillon comprised 35 bells, designed by Melchior de Haze of Antwerp.
-After the fire of 1741 this was replaced by a set of bells cast by Joris Dumery, 26 of which are still in use.
+In 1675, the carillon comprised 35 bells, designed by Melchior de Haze of Antwerp.
+After the fire of 1741, this was replaced by a set of bells cast by Joris Dumery, 26 of which are still in use.
 There were 48 bells at the end of the 19th century, but today the bells number 47, together weighing about 27.5 tonnes.
-The bells range in weight from two pounds to 11,000 pounds.
+The bells range in weight from two pounds to the massive bourdon which also strikes the hours, weighing 11,000 pounds.

+In addition to the carrilon is a swinging bourdon bell named "Maria" or "Triomfklok" (Triumph bell).
+It only rings on the King's birthday and other special occasions.
+It weighs roughly the same as the hour bell in the carillon.

+Present-day use

+Today, visitors can pay to climb the tower's 366 steps to reach the top of the belfry, where they are rewarded with panoramic views over Bruges.
+They may also view the former treasury, where the city's medieval charters, seals, and coffers were once safeguarded.
+A little higher up, the intricate music drum that controls the carillon, along with the keyboard used by the city carillonneur to play the tower's bells, are also on display.
+The tower is open daily from 9:00 a.m. to 8:00 p.m.
+The carillon plays on Wednesdays, Saturdays, and Sundays from 11:00 a.m. to 12:00 p.m.

+The Grote Markt, located directly beside the belfry, hosts a traditional market every Wednesday, offering local produce, flowers, baked goods, and regional specialties like Belgian fries.
+Throughout the year, the square also becomes a hub for seasonal events, such as the Winter Glow festival, a Christmas market.